greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gpsupport-gp_log_collector.html.md

 :   Collect all `gpupgrade` logs along with Greenplum logs.

 -with-gpdr-primary
-:   Collect all logs relevant for a GPDR Primary Cluster along with Greenplum logs.
+:   Collect all logs relevant for a Greenplum Disaster Recovery primary cluster, along with Greenplum logs.

 -with-gpdr-recovery
-:   Collect all logs relevant for a GPDR Recovery Cluster along with Greenplum logs.
+: Collect all logs relevant for a Greenplum Disaster Recovery recovery cluster, along with Greenplum logs.

+> **Note**:
-> **Note** Hostnames provided through `-hostfile` or `-h` must match the hostname column in `gp_segment_configuration`.
+> Hostnames provided through `-hostfile` or `-h` must match the hostname column in `gp_segment_configuration`.

 The tool also collects the following information: